Emil Racoviță: Later life

 Racoviță continued his research, contributing to speleology and exploring over 1,400 caves in France, Spain, Algeria, Italy, and Slovenia.
 He is considered to be, together with René Jeannel, one of the founders of biospeleology.
 He was particularly interested in isopoda, of which he discovered many.
+He was among the early proponents of speciation by geographic isolation, writing about ideas of peripatric speciation in 1868.

 In 1919, Racoviță became head of the biology department at the Upper Dacia University in Cluj-Napoca, and served as Rector of the University from 1929 to 1930.
 He founded the world's first speleological institute there on 26 April 1920, (Note: The University of Bristol Spelæological Society, a student society, was founded in 1919.) first as a section which was, however, to function independently since 1956, with professor Constantin Motas.
 In 1920, he became a titular member of the Romanian Academy, and served as President of the Academy from 1926 to 1929.

 In the aftermath of the Second Vienna Award of August 1940, the Faculty of Sciences and the Institute of Speleology at the University of Cluj were forced to move out of the city and take refuge in Timișoara.
 After World War II, Racoviță made great efforts to reorganize the institute.
 He died in November 1947 in Cluj-Napoca, and was buried in the city's Hajongard Cemetery.